Supervised Contact Procedure

 If alternative primary carers are required, this will generally be because care proceedings have established that the child's mother and father cannot adequately care for and protect the child.

-Therefore, whilst contact between the child and his/her parents may well have some benefits; it may also present difficulties in the light of their established inadequate parenting.
+Therefore, whilst contact between the child and their parents may well have some benefits; it may also present difficulties in the light of their established inadequate parenting.

 Each contact plan needs to be based on a comprehensive and good quality assessment of the individual needs of the child and ensure that those arrangements will minimise negative impact on the child whilst promoting their best interest and healthy development.
 Whilst it is important to work in partnership with parents, family and friends and to consider their feelings, the primary focus of contact is a child's right to maintain and develop their identity via contact where consistent with their welfare, and not a right to contact by the parents.